From charcoal soft serve to old-fashioned scoops, we recommend second servings.

 They’d do the DQ thing, blooping the soft serve out into a cone or cup, but then they’d roll it in stuff.
 Like crushed-up Oreos, or crumbled red velvet cake.
 Sometimes, they’d add a little cotton candy around the edges that looked like clown hair.
 It was weird, and we loved it.
 And we loved Instagramming it.

-Across from Trinity Bellwoods Park, La Diperie offers equally 'grammable multi-colour soft serve with various highlights and cereal sprinkles that people take into the park and pose with.
+Just south of the Annex, La Diperie offers equally 'grammable multi-colour soft serve with various highlights and cereal sprinkles that people take into the park and pose with.

 Lineups in front of ice cream places on hot days are commonplace, but this place is worth the wait.
 If your Insta’s been a little dull lately, you should consider La Diperie for your cool treat.